 University of Dayton Overview

-University of Dayton is a private not-for-profit institution located in Dayton, Ohio.
+University of Dayton is a private not-for-profit institution situated in Dayton, Ohio.
 The location of the school is great for students who enjoy the amenities of city life.

 What Is University of Dayton Known For?

-- The highest award offered at UDayton is the doctor's degree.
+- The doctor's degree is the highest award offered at UDayton.

-- It takes the average UDayton student 4.2 years to graduate.
-This is pretty good when compared to the national rate of 4.4 years.
+- On average, it takes about 4.2 years for students from UDayton to earn a bachelor's degree.
+This is excellent when compared to the average of 4.4 years.

 University of Dayton Rankings

-UDayton is ranked #208 out of 2,320 schools in the nation for overall quality on our 2021 Best Colleges list.
+UDayton is ranked #196 out of 2,018 schools in the nation for overall quality on our 2023 Best Colleges list.
 This puts it in the top 10% of all schools in the nation.
-Out of the 119 colleges in Ohio, it is ranked at #4.
+It is also ranked #3 out of 87 schools in Ohio.

 These rankings may look different from those published by other outlets, because we use an outcomes-based approach rather than a subjective one.
 We get our data from a number of places, including the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard.
 For more information, check out our rankings and methodology page.